jane95924/week_6_IP/README.md

 # week_6_IP

 #### {Brief description of application}, {Date of current version}
-#### By **{JANE JEPKEMBOI}**
+#### By **JANE JEPKEMBOI**
-# pandas colab
+#  colab

 #### By **JANE JEPKEMBOI**
 ## Description
-{create a model that predicts the outcomes of two teams, team 1 and team 2. we are using two approaches, logistic regression and polynomial regression. the modelling is done on google colab and saved on github. }
+create a model that predicts the outcomes of two teams, team 1 and team 2. we are using two approaches, logistic regression and polynomial regression. the modelling is done on google colab and saved on github.

 ## Setup/Installation Requirements
 *